 We do sampling for microbiological, lead & copper, nitrate, and disinfectant residuals in our water.
-We failed to take the required number of follow up samples after a positive total coliform result.
 Under the MAP program ADEQ samples for the other known contaminants.

 Inorganic Constituents (IOCs)

 Last sampled for Lead: 7/21/2011

 90th Percentile for Lead: 19 ppb

 Violation: No

 Likely Source: House Plumbing

 Sites over AL 15 ppb: 1